EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 Interaction:

-* If a player collides with mud their speed will be reduced a level, if they are boosting the boost will end.
+* If a player collides with mud their speed will be reduced to a lower level.
+* If they are boosting the boost will end.
     * SPEED_STATE_1 => SPEED_STATE_1
     * INITIAL_SPEED => SPEED_STATE_1
     * SPEED_STATE_2 => SPEED_STATE_1